-If the Contact ID uses Programmed Reporting Codes option is enabled, a two digit number from Appendix A must be entered in programming sections [320] to [353] for each event to be transmitted.
+A two digit number from Appendix A must be entered in programming sections [320] to [353] for each event to be transmitted.
 The two digit number determines the type of alarm.
 The panel will automatically generate all other information, including the zone number.